gatling/gatling/src/docs/content/reference/current/session/feeder/index.md

 {{< alert tip >}}
 You can also feed multiple records all at once.
 If so, attribute names, will be suffixed.
-For example, if the columns are name "foo" and "bar" and you're feeding 2 records at once, you'll get "foo1", "bar1", "foo2" and "bar2" session attributes.
+For example, if the columns are named "foo" and "bar" and you're feeding 2 records at once, you'll get "foo1", "bar1", "foo2" and "bar2" session attributes.
 {{< /alert >}}

 {{< include-code "FeederSample.scala#feed-multiple" scala >}}